Package 'archeofrag'

 frag.edges.weighting(g, "layer", "morpho", "x", "y", "z")

-Extracts the subgraph of each selected stratigraphic layer.
+Extracts the subgraph of each selected archaeological spatial unit.

 Description

-Extracts the subgraph of each selected stratigraphic layer (or any other type of archaeological spatial unit).
+Extracts the subgraph of each selected archaeological spatial unit (stratigraphic layer or any other type of spatial unit).

 Usage